KonstantinTogoi/aiookru/docs/source/session.rst

 In case of an error, by default, exception is raised.
-You can pass :code:`pass_error` parameter to :code:`TokenSession` for returning original error's body as :code:`dict`.
+You can pass :code:`pass_error` parameter to :code:`TokenSession` for returning original error's body as :code:`dict`:

 .. code-block:: python